Skip to Main Content

 When you combine your active reading with note taking, you'll be even more effective in remembering what you've read.
 Your notes will provide substance for your assignment, and because you've already paraphrased the information from the text, you'll avoid plagiarism, too.
 See the note taking page for more information.

 Keeping a record of your sources is essential at this stage, as you will need to reference the ideas and information that come from these sources as you develop your written task.
 Hoping to rely on a browser search history will not work; rather record the details for the sources consulted using a consistent method that you can easily refer to later.
 Referencing and bibliographic management tools such as Refworks or Endnote offer one solution for this and are available for all Notre Dame students.
-For more information, please see the Library Refworks and Endnote pages.
+For more information, please see the Library Refworks and Endnote guides.

 Getting your head around assignments e-course heading